 Calendula infused oil is easy to make!

-This batch was prepared in the live Aromatherapy Certification Program
+This batch was prepared in the Aromatherapy Certification Program

 *This post contains affiliate links.
 See my disclosure for details.

 What is Calendula?